timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part B-Supplementary Medical Insurance Benefits for Aged and Disabled/Sec. 1395w-3a.md

 * #### (6) Use of volume-weighted average sales prices in calculation of average sales price
   * #### (A) In general
-    * For all drug products included within the same multiple source drug billing and payment code, the amount specified in this paragraph is the volume-weighted average of the average sales prices reported under section 1396r–8(b)(3)(A)(iii) of this title determined by—
+    * For all drug products included within the same multiple source drug billing and payment code, the amount specified in this paragraph is the volume-weighted average of the average sales prices reported under section 1396r–8(b)(3)(A)(iii) of this title or subsection (f)(2), as applicable, determined by—

       * (i) computing the sum of the products (for each National Drug Code assigned to such drug products) of—